Eden Park: Possible alternative stadium for the 2011 Rugby World Cup

 In September 2006 it was announced that instead of Eden Park, the Government and Auckland City Council were assessing the possibility of a new stadium on Auckland's waterfront to host the 2011 Rugby World Cup.
 This assessment was part of the Government's formal due diligence process on the decision to redevelop Eden Park.
 The Government had said it would assist with the funding if a new stadium was built.
 The Government announced in a report in November 2006 that it would favour a new stadium on the Auckland waterfront, which would have meant that the Eden Park redevelopment would not have gone ahead, and that options for its use or redevelopment would have to be developed.
 After the Auckland City Council and the Auckland Regional Council differed in their support for the new stadium, the Government changed to supporting the redevelopment of Eden Park, subject to suitable resolution of the design, funding and governance issues.

+Eden Park 2.1

+Eden Park is planned to be renovated over the course of 3 years with a 3 stage renovation plan.
+This renovation came after the Auckland Council had a vote about which project they wanted to commit to.
+Stage 1 will see retractable seats being added to the south stand and a new balcony area.
+This will allow fans to be closer for rectangular sports such as rugby.
+Then when the seats retracted, it will allow a proper cricket oval configuration in Eden Park.
+Stage 2 will see the north stand demolished and replaced with a new north stand that will be in line with the south stand for the first time.
+The north stand will also include a new hotel.
+Stage 3 will see a retractable roof added which will allow all weather sports and events to be played there.
+Stage 1 is set to be completed before the 2028 Men's T20 World Cup.